shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 service is available.
 If so, the quote-ex library is used, otherwise the DCAP library is used.

+#### Proposal: Built-time Link with the quote-ex Library

+The proposal is to implement option 3, to support build-time link with only the quote-ex library for out-of-process SGX quote generation.

+Even for SGX ECDSA-p256 quote generation, the intention is to move away from in-process to out-of-process implementation.
+In-process implementation requires the DCAP library calling process to run in an account added to the special group `sgx_prv`.
+This added privilege brings with it additional security risks.
+The need of additional configuration for every quote-generating application processes also harms user experience.

 ### Support of SGX Evidence Formats Enumeration

 The SGX plugin code file `enclave/sgx/attester.c` implements the OE SDK API